-The school pays full regard to 'Keeping Children Safe in Education' (DfE 2022).
-Safer recruitment practice includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
+The school pays full regard to 'Keeping Children Safe in Education' (DfE 2023).
+Safer recruitment practice includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history, and ensuring that a candidate has the health and physical capacity for the job.
 It also includes undertaking interviews and undertaking appropriate checks through the Disclosure and Barring Service (DBS), Childcare (Disqualification) Regulations (where applicable) and prohibition order checks in respect of the following which will also include historic GTCE sanctions.
+Schools should "inform shortlisted candidates" that online searches may be carried out in the recruitment process.

-Shefford Lower School acknowledge that S128 checks should be completed on those members of staff and Governors taking part in management.
+Shefford Lower School acknowledges that S128 checks should be completed on those members of staff and Governors taking part in management roles.
 A section 128 would prohibit someone from:

-- o serving as a governor of a maintained school - holding a management position in an independent school, academy or free school as an employee - becoming a trustee of an academy or free school trust; a governor or member of a proprietor body for an independent school
+- serving as a governor of a maintained school - o holding a management position in an independent school, academy, or free school as an employee

-- becoming a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities. - all recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of children
+- becoming a trustee of an academy or free school trust; a governor or member of a proprietor body for an independent school - o becoming a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities. - o all recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of children

-All members of the school's senior leadership team have undertaken Safer Recruitment training.
-One of the above will be involved in all staff/volunteer recruitment processes and sit on the recruitment panel.
+Polly Ross, Lorraine Freeman, Lauren Robinson and Duncan Wakefield have undertaken Safer Recruitment training.
+One of the above will be involved in all staff/volunteer recruitment processes and sit on the recruitment panel

-The School have decided to carry out online searches for shortlisted candidates as part of due diligence in our recruitment process, (as per KCSIE, paragraph 220).
+Shefford Lower School has decided to carry out online searches for shortlisted candidates as part of due diligence in our recruitment process, (as per KCSIE, paragraph 221).